Pest plants

 Wild ginger

 Wild ginger has large green leaves, tall yellow or creamy yellow flowers, and fleshy orange fruits.
-It forms dense stands suppressing other plants and disrupting nutrient cycling, potentially leading to increased soil erosion.
+It forms dense stands that suppress other plants and disrupt nutrient cycling, which can lead to increased soil erosion.

 Cut stems and dig out rhizomes.
 Dispose of rhizomes and seeds in landfill or green waste.